THE END OF THE LINE – we don’t think so!

 The study discusses the night trains from a rather national perspective.
 This is problematic when it is paid for by the European parliament.
 One conclusion is that many countries can rely on day trains because the country is small enough to reach within a few hours.
 This is true – but Europe is bigger than each country by itself -and people want to travel all over the continent.
 Just because Denmark is small it doesn’t mean that the night train connection from Copenhagen to Prague, Basel and Amsterdam is not needed.
 This connection was closed down November 2014.
 This has made environmental friendly long distance travel from Norway, Sweden and Denmark to other European countries very difficult.
 The same goes for many other European connections.

-The EU-report dont see night trains as an integrated part of a railway network, but as competitors to day trains.
+The EU-report does not see night trains as an integrated part of a railway network, but as competitors to day trains.
 The basic idea behind long distance night trains is, however:

 - Distances more than 700 km.